myofficework000/News-Anywhere/README.md

 # Android Architecture Sample

-[Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) were announced in Google I/O 2017
-This is just a sample app explaining the new Architecture Guidelines written in **Kotlin**.
+This is just a sample app for news reading explaining the new Architecture Guidelines written in **Kotlin**.
 This sample app is powered by [NewsAPI](https://newsapi.org/).

 ## Components Used